Yarles404/moby-dick-word-count-app/README.md

 On startup, I use PySpark to produce the word counts.
 There is some cleaning involved, including removal of comments in stop-words.txt and empty strings from mobydick.txt.

 Since stop-words.txt is relatively small, I load it in as a set.
 I then use the set to filter out the stop words from the word counts.
-All words were converted to their lowercase veresion.
+All words were converted to their lowercase version.

 Then, the application starts with a single page at /